nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 2. Wrap the PRNG with a CSRNG which uses an underlaying stream cipher to encrypt the PRNG's random data stream
-3. Re-seed the PRNG as often as possible using at last CSRNG data from the operating system, and if possible in combination with entrophy from a QRNG
+3. Re-seed the PRNG as often as possible using at last CSRNG data from the operating system, and if possible in combination with entropy from a QRNG

 Of course the best solution would be to use a QRNG instead of a PRNG in step 1, because then you wouldn't need to re-seed usually.
 But step 2 is important in all cases, please don't miss it!
-A good practice is to combine multiple entrophy sources, at last for seeding, but also for the RNG's output, which you're going to use for symmetric keys (DEK), for example.
+A good practice is to combine multiple entropy sources, at last for seeding, but also for the RNG's output, which you're going to use for symmetric keys (DEK), for example.

-If you carefully red and understood this information, you should get quiet good results with a CSRNG already, even you don't have access to a quantum entrophy source.
+If you carefully red and understood this information, you should get quiet good results with a CSRNG already, even you don't have access to a quantum entropy source.
 The `wan24-Crypto` and `wan24-Crypto-BC` libraries should offer everything a C# developer needs for a better random number source.

 **NOTE**: Even the best PQC algorithm will _fail_ when not using a good RNG!